Fields

 Fields store information about your org, your people, and your jobs.
-You can use them in tasks performed across ChartHop.
 For example, you might design a form for one-on-one meetings between your managers and their direct reports and leverage a custom field to capture feedback about what went well that week.
-Or, you might add a custom field that shows employee business units so members of your org can view that information on the Data Sheet.
+Or, add a custom field that shows employee business units so members of your org can view that information on the Data Sheet.

 Fields are made up of the following elements: